THIS POST WAS LAST UPDATED ON MAY 21, 2024

 If you’re feeling burned out by traditional social media, welcome.
-You may have heard Flipboard and others talking about a better solution on the open social web — also known as the Fediverse — where you can connect with anyone, on any service.
+You may have heard Flipboard and others talking about a better solution on the open social web — also known as the fediverse — where you can connect with anyone, on any service.

 Seems interesting, right?
 But the thought of creating yet another social account and starting over in this new ecosystem feels exhausting.
 We get it.

-The thing is, the Fediverse represents a kind of freedom from the status quo.
+The thing is, the fediverse represents a kind of freedom from the status quo.
 Imagine an interoperable world where you can share on one service and people on other services can see and interact with what you’ve shared, your followers stay with you no matter which platforms you’re on.
 Imagine a community-driven place free from the whims of a single company, where you have more control over your data and privacy settings, your feeds, and your experience as a whole.

 That’s the promise of the Fediverse.

-As the Digiday video explains, the Fediverse is a way for people to be able to communicate with each other without being on the same platform.
+As the Digiday video explains, the fediverse is a way for people to be able to communicate with each other without being on the same platform.
 It’s like how you can be on Gmail and get an email from someone using Yahoo Mail — but for social posts.

 It can be a maze knowing where to start, so we’ve tried to help by boiling it down to some simple next steps.